 7 Tips for Newbie Entrepreneurs From the Experts

-Tip 1: Avoid the comparison trap.
+Avoid the comparison trap.
 “Try not to compare yourself to others,” says Rossini.
 “I know that it’s not easy when we are immersed in all the beautiful feeds and pics from social media.
-But you don’t know how long it took others to get to where they are at, or to what may title as ‘backstage’…Remind yourself of how unique you are and honour the pace of your own journey!”
+But you don’t know how long it took others to get to where they are at, or to what many call ‘backstage’…Remind yourself of how unique you are and honor the pace of your own journey!”

-Tip 6: Test the waters with a ready-made service of product.
+Test the waters with a ready-made service or product.
 “Sell someone else’s product first through affiliate marketing.
 There is a great urgency you feel when you need to make up for initial gravity.
 By selling someone else’s product first, you can focus on developing your skills risk-free,” says Miernicki.